leighmcculloch/embedfiles/README.md

 Embedfiles is a tool for embedding files into Go code.

-Files are gzip compressed and stored in a map of filenames to file data.
+Files are stored in a map of filenames to file data.

 ## Install